JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 ## Conclusion

+In this blog post we have demonstrated a new perspective for studying DEQ models.
+Coupled with the flexible Julia language structure, we have implemented DEQ models by only changing two lines of code compared to Neural ODEs!
 The world is your oyster, and composability of the [SciML ecosystem](https://sciml.ai/) is there to fascilitate doing machine learning with your wildest creations.
 Mix and match things at will.
 We're excited to see what you come up with.